bollu/lz/README.md

 }
 ```

-can NEVER be lowered directly to LLVM?
+- can NEVER be lowered directly to LLVM?
 The problem is that essentially, if I
    convert an `lz.return` to an `std.return` the `std.return` fails???
 I have
    no idea why.
 Anyway, it seems like I should only use `lz.return` inside a `case`.
     Fuck my pattern matches.

+- Joy, this means that I need to convert the outermost `lz.return` to an `std.return`
+  everywhere.

+##### The solution

+- First lower `lz` to `standard+SCF`.
+Have that then be lowered to `LLVM`.

 # Thursday Dec 17th